Jethet/python-games/python_notes.md

 `button = ttk.Button(container, **option)` The most used code is: `button = ttk.Button(container, text, command)`

 **Messagebox**
+The messagebox module makes it possible to show window alerts.
 There are various functions in the tkinter.messagebox module:
 * `showinfo()` – notify that an operation completed successfully
 * `showerror()` – notify that an operation was not completed due to an error
 * `showwarning()` - notify that an operation was completed but something didn’t behave as expected.